 Aligned with our mission and strategic goals, we provide a limited number of loans, guarantees, and equity investments to companies and impact funds that have innovative ideas for social and economic change.

 Baltimore is home to several proven tutoring programs, including Reading Partners, The Literacy Lab, and Success for All’s Tutoring with the Lightning Squad.
 These programs serve hundreds of students in pre-K to third grade, providing high-dosage tutoring, either 1:1 or in small groups, to help support the development of early literacy skills.

 Cinemas are critical to Baltimore City’s cultural life, the vibrancy of it arts infrastructure, and variety of entertainment offerings.
 The Charles Theatre assembled a redevelopment plan to add new screens and double the number of seats, offering the potential for better features and bigger audiences, increasing the profitability of the business, and adding vitality to the neighborhood surrounding the theater.

 Founded by Dr. Bartley Griffith in 2014, Breethe originally licensed its OXY-1TM technology to improve the treatment and outcomes of people suffering from acute and chronic lung problems.
 OXY-1TM is a compact, portable, external respiratory system connected to patients via tubes and works by recycling out deoxygenated blood and recycling back in oxygenated blood to the patient.
 Abell received over a four times return on its net investment in Breethe, and reinvested those proceeds into its grant funding portfolio.

-Header photo courtesy of Maryland Family Network.
+Header photo courtesy of the Franciscan Center.